-A slip and fall accident occurs when a person loses his or her balance because of a ground level obstruction or unsafe surface and falls as a result.
-Slip and falls may be actionable if the accident was caused by the negligence of another and resulted in injuries or financial losses to the victim.
+A slip and fall accident can lead to devastating injuries and costly medical bills.
+These accidents occur when a person loses his or her balance because of a ground level obstruction or unsafe surface and falls as a result.
+Trip and falls may be actionable if caused by the negligence of another and resulted in injuries or financial losses to the victim.

-If you were hurt in a slip and fall accident, our Bowling Green slip and fall attorneys can assist you in filing a lawsuit for compensation.
-Compensation can help with all the bills and expenses you are burdened with.
+If you were hurt in a slip and fall, our Bowling Green attorneys can assist you in filing a lawsuit for compensation.

 How Our Attorneys Can Help With These Claims

 Our Bowling Green attorneys will work with you to determine if you have a viable slip and fall case.
-In handling your claim, your slip and fall attorney may:
+In handling your claim, your attorney may:

 Assess Injuries and Necessary Medical Treatment

 In many slip and fall cases, injured victims suffer back injuries, which are among the most difficult injuries to diagnose and treat.
-The severity of a back injury may not become apparent until several months following the slip and fall accident.
+The severity of a back injury may not become apparent until several months following the incident.
 A medical expert will evaluate the extent of your injuries to help ensure you are fully compensated for the damages you suffered.

 Negotiate a Settlement

-As part of the settlement process, your attorney may present evidence detailing the economic and noneconomic damages you incurred as a result of the slip and fall accident.
+As part of the settlement process, your attorney may present evidence detailing the economic and noneconomic damages you incurred as a result of the incident.
 If the settlement negotiations do not result in an adequate settlement offer, your attorney will prepare the case for trial.

 Elements of a Kentucky Slip and Fall Lawsuit